gbolmier/funk-svd/README.md

 ## Installation

-Run `pip install git+https://github.com/gbolmier/funk-svd` in a terminal
+Run `pip install git+https://github.com/gbolmier/funk-svd` in a terminal.

 If you want to install `funk-svd` in a specific conda environment beware of using the [corresponding local `pip`](https://github.com/ContinuumIO/anaconda-issues/issues/1429).